 (27) This mode applies only to an AP that supports DL-MU-MIMO.
 The AC associated with the EDCAF that gains an EDCA TXOP becomes the primary AC.
 TXOP sharing is allowed when primary AC traffic is transmitted in a VHT MU PPDU and resources permit traffic from secondary ACs to be included, targeting up to four STAs.
 The inclusion of secondary AC traffic in a VHT MU PPDU shall not increase the duration of the VHT MU PPDU beyond that required to transport the primary AC traffic.
 If a destination is targeted by frames in the queues of both the primary AC and at least one secondary AC, the frames in the primary AC queue shall be transmitted to the destination first, among a series of downlink transmissions within a TXOP.
 The decision of which secondary ACs and destinations are selected for TXOP sharing, as well as the order of transmissions, are implementation specific and out of scope for this specification.

-(28) When sharing, the TXOP duration that applies is the TXOP limit of the primary AC.
+(28) When sharing, the TXOP limit that applies is the TXOP limit of the primary AC.

 NOTE—An AP can protect the immediate response by preceding the VHT MU PPDU (which might have TXVECTOR parameter NUM_USERS > 1) with an RTS/CTS exchange or a CTS-to-self transmission.